99anjani/99anjani/README.md

 # Hi👋, I'm Nethmi 👩‍💻
 ## 💫 About Me:
-👩‍🎓I'm an Information Technology undergraduate at the University of Moratuwa<br>⛳️ I’m interested in Software Engineering <br>🌱 I’m currently learning  ReactJS, .NET
+👩‍🎓 I'm an Information Technology undergraduate at the University of Moratuwa<br>⛳️ I’m interested in Software Engineering <br>🌱 I’m currently learning  ReactJS, .NET

 ### 🌐 Socials: